Work with experts to take discoveries from lab to market.

 Bring Innovations to Life in the Real World

-The Discovery to Market program is another pillar of the Global MBA’s innovative curriculum.
+The Discovery to Market program is another pillar of Carey's innovative curriculum.
 Learn how to assess the commercial potential of scientific discoveries and technological innovations with real-world discoveries from across Johns Hopkins University.

 Working alongside experts in entrepreneurship, law, regulation, technology, science, and strategy, you’ll gain the valuable experience and competencies employers are looking for when hiring Chief Innovation Officers and informed CEOs who can truly understand the complex interplay of science, technology and innovation to create revolutionary business models for companies around the world.